 John was a happy-go-lucky kid that now has to deal with a troubled past.
-He’s actually rather pleasant when he’s not in grief though, even towards the beginning.
+He’s actually rather pleased when he’s not in grief though, even towards the beginning.
 Fei chides him for his cynicism though and the two banter in a rather melancholic way.

 Gameplay in OPUS Rocket of Whispers

 Okay, that’s enough story outline.
 What’s the gameplay here?
 Well, most of it involves a combination of actual mechanical necessity and some of it involves misdirection or more story unveiling.
-You’ll wander through a pixel art top down map of your outdoor surroundings and things hidden within the general vicinity of the rocket workshop.
+You’ll wander through a pixel art top-down map of your outdoor surroundings and things hidden within the general vicinity of the rocket workshop.
 It’s a humble environment but aesthetically pleasing.

-The game progress requires some puzzles for collecting objects.
+The game’s progress requires some puzzles for collecting objects.
 Fairly soon, the spirits guide you to collection areas like workshop roofs and blocked ritual areas.
 This makes things a lot easier and also engaging.
 I found the quest tasks like making metal cutters or boots a challenge to me in the right ways.
 The ability to go anywhere new becomes encouraging because most of the story is usually in relatively close quarters.

 The Emotional Message

 OPUS Rocket of Whispers has pretty good intentions.
-The free mobile version of the game ends in terms of length and content just about as lengthy as The Day We Found Earth.
-If you purchase it, either on console or after playing for free on mobile platforms, there are about 3 more hours of gameplay with the purchased version.
+The free mobile version of the game ends in terms of length and content just about as long as The Day We Found Earth.
+If you purchase it, either on the console or after playing for free on mobile platforms, there are about 3 more hours of gameplay with the purchased version.

 I recognize in Fei and John something I’ve seen in myself.
 A friendly, but necessary banter, something or somebody that keeps you strong knowingly even though it is a struggle.
 A nudge to stay alert.
 It’s a genuine survival method, although I’m not even sure that’s it either.
-Personally I’m satisfied with that level of uncertainty.
+Personally, I’m satisfied with that level of uncertainty.

 I really was hesitant to try this game, because the first one was so good.
 I guess I wasn’t sure if it could be repeated.
 It made me feel something that I haven’t felt that often though.
-I recently paid a visit to the developer’s website, and I’m happy to inform you that they have announced a third game in the series to be released this year called OPUS: Echo of Starsong.
+I recently paid a visit to the developer’s website, and I’m happy to inform you that they have announced the third game in the series to be released this year called OPUS: Echo of Starsong.
 It looks just as emotionally complex as its predecessors, and I eagerly anticipate the wait.

 Also, one other thing.
 The soundtrack on this is amazing.
 It sets an ambiance that I felt in the first OPUS.
 Very instrumental and relaxed.
 It is listenable on Bandcamp at this link if you are searching for it.

 If you enjoyed this, feel free to visit other articles and topics on this site.
-You can find more posts by either using the menu at top or by visiting the main page MrDavePizza.com for recent posts.
+You can find more posts by either using the menu at the top or by visiting the main page MrDavePizza.com for recent posts.
 You can also follow me on Twitter at @MrDavePizza.com